-Step 1: The Ambassadors Written Application is due on March 27th at 11:59PM.
+Step 1: The Ambassadors Written Application is due on March 18th.

-Step 2: The Ambassadors Video Application is due on April 21st at 11:59PM.
+Step 2: The Ambassadors Video Application is due.

-Video Application review will be concluded by April 26th, and applicants will be notified if they have been granted an interview on April 26th.
+Video Application review will be concluded and applicants will be notified if they have been granted an interview.

-Admittance: All Interview applicants will be notified regarding their status of admission on May 1st by 9pm.
+Admittance: All Interview applicants will be notified regarding their status of admission on by the end of the school year.

 To gain a competitive edge before applying, we recommend doing research on the program.
 The Ambassadors program is not only highly selective, but also requires a great deal of dedication.
 Applications are only open to students at the end of their first year at Pali.